SummaryRead the full fact sheet

 Skin cancer and sun protection in the workplace

 Outdoor workers and their employers have a shared responsibility to make sure that workers are protected from the sun to minimise the risk of skin cancer.
 Victorian health and safety legislation requires employers, so far as reasonably practicable, to provide and maintain a healthy and safe working environment, and requires employees to adhere to safety practices.

 Having a comprehensive sun protection program, which includes a range of simple protective measures, can prevent sun-related injuries and reduce the suffering and costs associated with skin cancer – including reduced productivity, morale and financial returns.

 It is recommended that employers implement a range of measures to reduce workers' exposure to UV radiation, such as:

-- providing information, instruction and training for workers about UV radiation and protection
+- Provide information, instruction and training for workers about UV radiation and protection.

-- developing a sun protection policy that documents control measures, and that is endorsed by senior management
+- Develop a sun protection policy that documents control measures, and that is endorsed by senior management.

-- implementing a monitoring and review process to determine the effectiveness of control measures and identifying changes that may further reduce exposure
+- Implement a monitoring and review process to determine the effectiveness of control measures and identify changes that may further reduce exposure.

 Guidance for employers on developing and putting into place a UV protection program, including a policy template, is available from SunSmart and WorkSafe Victoria.
 Contact your state or territory's Cancer Council to find out more about the UV protection services available.

-Tax deductions are available for sun-protection products for those who work outside.
-Talk to your tax advisor or contact the Australian Taxation Office on 13 28 61.
+Tax deductions are available for sun protection products for those who work outside.
+Talk to your tax advisor or contact the Australian Taxation Office on Tel.
+13 28 61.

 Protecting outdoor workers from the sun

-- reschedule work, where possible, outside of the peak UV times in the middle of the day to minimise UV exposure
+- Reschedule work, where possible, outside of the peak UV times in the middle of the day to minimise UV exposure.
+Download the free SunSmart app for the UV level in your area.

 - Provide and use shade, including for break times.

-- provide and use protective clothing (long sleeves, collared shirts, broad-brimmed hats, hard hat attachments and sunglasses)
+- Provide and use protective clothing (long sleeves and pants, collared shirts, broad-brimmed hats, hard hat attachments and sunglasses).

-- advise and remind outdoor workers to apply broad-spectrum, water-resistant SPF30 or higher sunscreen and reapply every two hours.
+- Advise and remind outdoor workers to apply broad-spectrum, water-resistant SPF30 or higher sunscreen to parts of their skin left uncovered by clothing and reapply every 2 hours.

 Outdoor workers and checking for skin cancer